matematiflo/SumsOfSquares/SumSq/Defs.md

 In Lean, the empty list can be denoted by `[]` and the list `cons a l` can be denoted by `a :: l`.

-Sums of squares are then defined by pattern matching, with respect to terms of type `List R`.
-This means by giving the value of the function in each of the two possible cases `[]` and `a :: l`.
+Sums of squares can thus be defined by pattern matching, with respect to terms of type `List R`.
+This means by giving the return value of the function in each of the two possible cases `[]` and `a :: l`.

 ```lean
 def SumSq {R : Type} [Semiring R] : (List R → R)